-This will bring down the overall temperature inside the freezer and risk spoilage for all the other foods in their as well.
+This will bring down the overall temperature inside the freezer and risk spoilage for all the other foods in there as well.

 You can choose from plastic wrapping, foil, freezer paper, and a freezer bag to freeze the cooked ribs in.

-If you are using plastic, foil, or paper, make sure to tightly wrap the ribs.
+If you are using plastic, foil, or paper, make sure to wrap the ribs tightly.
 You need to create a tight seal so that the taste and texture of the ribs remain.